11 Google Data Studio Alternatives For Reporting Dashboards

 • NinjaCat’s interface allows for a massive amount of data manipulation without holding expert knowledge of data engineering

-• Unlike Google Data Studio, NinjaCat has extensive native digital advertising integrations like Bing ads, Google ads, Youtube ads, and Yelp to fetch all of your marketing metrics into one report
+• NinjaCat has more digital advertising integrations (Bing ads, Google ads, YouTube ads) than Google Data Studio, allowing you to consolidate all your marketing metrics into a single report.

 Pricing